j6k4m8/goosepaper/README.md

 ## sweet codes, bro. love it, dude! can i buy the creator a coffee?

-no thank you! i encourage you to put that small amount of money toward a donation to an important organization, such as [planned parenthood](https://www.plannedparenthood.org/get-involved/other-ways-give). if you [tweet the receipt to me](https://twitter.com/j6m8), i'll send you a thank-you letter :)
+no thank you! i encourage you to put that money toward a donation to an important organization, such as [planned parenthood](https://www.plannedparenthood.org/get-involved/other-ways-give). if you [tweet the receipt to me](https://twitter.com/j6m8), i'll send you a thank-you letter :)